-In order to receive appropriate accommodations, students with disabilities must register with the Center for Teaching and Learning Excellence and provide relevant and current documentation.
-Students should contact Mary Ellen Pichiarello (570-941-4039, LSC 580) or other Learning Enrichment Specialist for an appointment.
+Reasonable academic accommodations may be provided to students who submit relevant and current documentation of their disability.
+Students are encouraged to contact the Center for Teaching and Learning Excellence (CTLE) at disabilityservices@scranton.edu or (570) 941-4038 if they have or think they may have a disability and wish to determine eligibility for any accommodations.
 For more information, please visit www.scranton.edu/disabilities.
 If you believe you need accommodations for community-based learning or internships, please see the Program Director prior to securing your placement(s).